Legacy Java Support with Microsoft VM for Java

 The latest version of Microsoft VM for Java is 1.0, released on 01/14/2010.
 It was initially added to our database on 10/30/2007.

 Microsoft VM for Java runs on the following operating systems: Windows.
+The download file has a size of 178761728MB.

 Users of Microsoft VM for Java gave it a rating of 3 out of 5 stars.